wherobots/wherobots-python-dbapi/README.md

     libraries like Shapely.
 * `version`: one of the WherobotsDB runtime versions that is available to you, if you need to pin your usage to a particular, supported WherobotsDB version.
-Defaults to `"latest"`.
+Defaults to the latest, most-optimized version of WherobotsDB available to your subscription.
 * `session_type`: `"single"` or `"multi"`; if set to `"single"`, then each call to `connect()` establishes an exclusive connection to a distinct and dedicated Wherobots runtime; if set to "multi", then